 How much does a utility bond cost in Iowa?

 Certain utility service providers in Iowa require customers to post surety bonds in lieu of cash deposits.
 Bond amounts vary on a case-by-case basis, so applicants should verify their required amount of bond coverage with their utility company prior to bonding.

-The experts at SuretyBonds.com can help you with all of your Iowa utility bonding needs - whether your bond type is listed above or not.
-For more information, or if you’re ready to purchase your utility bond quickly, easily and accurately, call 1 (800) 308-4358 or submit a bond request now.
+The professionals at SuretyBonds.com can help you with all of your Iowa utility bonding needs, whether your bond type is listed above or not.
+For more information, or if you’re ready to purchase your utility bond quickly, easily, and accurately, call 1 (800) 308-4358 or submit a bond request now.

 Why do I need this bond?